dphiffer/chickenbot.phiffer.org/README.md

 ## Configuration

 1. Copy `config/config.json.example` to `config/config.json`.
+2. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder).
+3. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`.
+4. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/).
+5. Set `phone` as the phone number for the bot (from Twilio).
-2. Set `url` to the public facing server URL for chickenbot.
+6. Set `serverUrl` to the public facing server URL for chickenbot (used for sending media MMS messages).
-3. Set the `timezone` and `latitude`/`longitude` coordinates (used for calculating sunset times).
+7. Set the `timezone`, `latitude`, and `longitude` values (used for calculating sunset times).
 You can find coordinate values in the URL from [Google Maps](https://maps.google.com/).
-4. Set `chickenbotPhone` as the phone number for the bot (from Twilio).
-5. Configure the Google Sheet ID from its URL, and set the filename for the service key json file (saved in the `config` folder).
-6. Generate a webhook shared secret at the command line with `openssl rand -hex 40` and configure that value in `webhookSecret`.
-7. Configure the Twilio SID and auth token from the [Twilio Console](https://console.twilio.com/).

 ## Install dependencies